orbeon/orbeon-forms-doc/form-builder/actions.md

 While in theory this allows you to have the *values* depend on the language, to avoid unexpected behavior when users switch languages or different users look at the same data using a different language, you should make sure that values are the same for all languages, and only the *labels* differ between languages.

+### Storing the response to a dataset

+[SINCE Orbeon Forms 2017.1]

+As a result of running an action, you can store the entire set of data returned by the service into a [dataset](../form-runner/feature/datasets.md):

+- use the "Save to Dataset" action
+- enter a dataset name

+Each dataset name identifies a unique dataset for the form.
+Depending on the use case, dataset names can be reused or be unique.

+A dataset name must:

+- start with a letter or `_`
+- continue with letters, digits, `.`, `-` or `_` (if the name has more than one character)

+You access data from a dataset using the [`fr:dataset()`](../xforms/xpath/extension-form-runner#frdataset) function.

+For more on datasets, see [Datasets](../form-runner/feature/datasets.md).

+_NOTE: Section templates keep their own local datasets, separate from the main form._

+Simply enter a dataset name

 ## Namespace handling

-At this point, you can't declare custom namespace mappings in the action editor.
+At this point, you can't declare custom namespace mappings in the Action Editor.
 So say you have a response looking like this:

 ```xml
 <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">